 - It gives them confidence that the application is tested against all negative scenarios and hence more reliable.

 - It ensures that all the errors or the bad situations are handled gracefully by the software application.

 - Sometimes, in some applications, it becomes a waste of time.
 Intense it is covering all the negative scenarios with multiple negative test data is not always required.
 Testers at times get so much involved in it that the rigorous positive testing (basic functioning of an application) is left undone.

 - For the detailed, a separate team of testers is required in the project which can cause high project budget issues.

 - The release cycle of the application is sometimes delayed.

 - Highly experienced people are required for negative testing.

 Tools used for Negative Testing

-Negative testing is not included and is never a part of positive testing, as the positive testing ensures the system is working as per the requirements and as mentioned in the documents (SRS) whereas it indicates the robustness, vulnerability and high-quality standard of the software.
-Negative testing is as important as positive testing as both have different intent to test the software.
+Negative testing is not included and is never a part of positive testing, as the positive testing ensures the system is working as per the requirements and as mentioned in the documents (SRS) whereas it indicates the robustness, vulnerability, and high-quality standard of the software.
+It is as important as positive testing as both have different intents to test the software.
 The more the software goes through testing, the less are the chances of risk in the market make the application more stable and reliable.